Ammonium nitrate

-Ammonium nitrate is a chemical compound with the chemical formula NH4NO3.
+Ammonium nitrate is a chemical compound with the formula NH4NO3.
 It is a white crystalline salt consisting of ions of ammonium and nitrate.
-It is highly soluble in water and hygroscopic as a solid, although it does not form hydrates.
+It is highly soluble in water and hygroscopic as a solid, but does not form hydrates.
 It is predominantly used in agriculture as a high-nitrogen fertilizer.
-Global production was estimated at 21.6 million tonnes in 2017.

 Its other major use is as a component of explosive mixtures used in mining, quarrying, and civil construction.
-It is the major constituent of ANFO, a popular industrial explosive which accounts for 80% of explosives used in North America; similar formulations have been used in improvised explosive devices.
+It is the major constituent of ANFO, an industrial explosive which accounts for 80% of explosives used in North America; similar formulations have been used in improvised explosive devices.

 Many countries are phasing out its use in consumer applications due to concerns over its potential for misuse.
 Accidental ammonium nitrate explosions have killed thousands of people since the early 20th century.
+Global production was estimated at 21.6 million tonnes in 2017.
+By 2021, global production of ammonium nitrate was down to 16.7 million tonnes.

 Occurrence

 Ammonium nitrate is found as the natural mineral gwihabaite (formerly known as nitrammite) – the ammonium analogue of saltpetre (mineralogical name: niter) – in the driest regions of the Atacama Desert in Chile, often as a crust on the ground or in conjunction with other nitrate, iodate, and halide minerals.
-Ammonium nitrate was mined there until the Haber–Bosch process made it possible to synthesize nitrates from atmospheric nitrogen, thus rendering nitrate mining obsolete.
+Ammonium nitrate was mined there until the Haber–Bosch process made it possible to synthesize nitrates from atmospheric nitrogen, rendering nitrate mining obsolete.